ExtendScript/extendscript-modules/init/README.md

     Sky.init();

-> NOTE: The `init` function is generally used to load any required polyfills.
+> The `init` function is used to load any initialisation processes of _loaded_ modules.
+Meaning this module does not make use of it and is not specifically required.

 ## Test